34 Flexible Ways to Make Money in College

 This side hustle is especially suitable for interior design majors or anyone who’s crafty or wants to learn new handyperson skills.

-In the past, if you wanted to sell T-shirts, you would’ve had to create the design, find a printer, have the printed, advertise them, and deal with the hassle of fulfilling orders.
+In the past, if you wanted to sell T-shirts, you would’ve had to create the design, find a printer, have them printed, advertise them, and deal with the hassle of fulfilling orders.
 Now there are websites like Teespring that do all the back-end work for you, so all you have to do is create a design and choose your selling price.

 Teespring offers marketing tools to help you make sales, but you can boost your earnings in a couple ways:

 - Be creative with your design.
 Choose something that appeals to a specific person.
-For example, you can make funny T-shirts that only people in your major would understand relate to.
+For example, you can make funny T-shirts that only people in your major would relate to.

 - Do your own advertising.
 Share your designs with friends and family on social media.
 If you have a following online (Instagram, YouTube, Facebook, TikTok, a blog, etc.), then share with your audience.

 When someone buys your design, Teespring takes care of order fulfillment and customer service.
 You can request your payout within 24 to 48 hours after your order is sent to the buyer.

 17. Edit or proofread papers.

 English, communications, or journalism majors may be especially well suited for this college side hustle.
 However, all you really need is solid grammar and writing skills.